LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 ```
 #### Issues with Comparing Models AUCs <a name="head-issue"></a> ###
 We previously mentioned that comparing AUCs is a good starting point.
 We do that here to get an idea of how the new model
 performed with respect to our reference model.
-We use the following custom function to visualize confidence intervals (CI).
+We use the following custom function to visualize ROC curves and confidence intervals (CI).
 ```python:
 def get_auc_ci(y_truth, y_pred,num_bootstraps = 1000):
     n_bootstraps = num_bootstraps